mapstonepark/tovaras-designed/notes/README.md

 - choose color scheme for site

-- add svg background for mobile site
+- ~~add svg background for mobile site.~~ Got it working but considering if its the best move.
+Will play around with different visual styles

 - set up desktop view